 The bleeding was only just beginning.
 Anirban worked his way into deeper trouble, this time from a comfortable position on the left fairway of the second hole.
 After missing the green with his approach, Anirban took a three-putt bogey that must have broken his spirits.

 But the 31-year-old Indian isn’t broken easily.
 Despite losing the fourth stroke of the day before reaching the fifth tee, he worked resolutely, nearly making a 22 footer for birdie.
 He took par there before gaining temporary respite at the sixth.
 After laying just short of the green on the 529 yards par-5, Anirban chipped his third to within five feet and earned his first birdie of the round.

 With the cut projected to fall at 2-over, Anirban was seven strokes adrift of the mark even as he made a much-needed par at the 10th, after nearly finding the cup from 24 feet away.
-Only eight holes were left to play and it will take a magical spell through the remainder of the round for Anirban to rescue his sinking ship.
+But another bogey wasn’t too far away, following him to the twelfth, a par-3, where Anirban took two putts after climbing out of a greenside bunker to the left, even as he sank to 10-over.
+Only seven holes were left to play and it will take a magical spell through the remainder of the round for Anirban to rescue his sinking ship.

 Anirban found some magic indeed, but much too late to address the grim situation.
 He made two birdies in three holes, where he should have three in a row.
 He made a brilliant putt from beyond 12 feet on the 14th hole, but a three-putt bogey from five feet on the next dampened his enthusiasm.

 At the 17th, Anirban made a memorable putt from 22 feet to end the round with a note of much-needed relief and laughter.